mykelalvis/FATESRD/fate-srd.com/Atomic Robo/Invention.md

 #### Catches as Aspects

 If it makes sense and everyone's agreeable, a catch can manifest as an aspect.
 This aspect sticks around for as long as it makes sense in the story.
-It comes with one free invocation (the GM has dibs), or two free invocations if it's the product of a serious catch.
+It comes with one [[free invocation]] (the GM has dibs), or two [[free invocation]]s if it's the product of a serious catch.

 Examples might include: